Gordon Lithgow, Ph.D. on Protein Aggregation, Iron Overload & the Search for Longevity Compounds

 A protein typically present in the cytoplasm of mammalian cells.
 Nrf2 can relocate to the nucleus where it regulates the expression of hundreds of antioxidant and stress response proteins that protect against oxidative damage triggered by injury and inflammation.
 One of the most well-known naturally-occurring inducers of Nrf2 is sulforaphane, a compound derived from cruciferous vegetables such as broccoli.

-Progeria is an extremely rare genetic disorder in which symptoms resembling aspects of aging are manifested at a very early age.
-Those born with progeria typically live to their mid teens to early twenties.
+An extremely rare genetic disorder in which symptoms resembling aspects of aging are manifested at a very early age.
+People born with progeria typically live to their mid teens to early twenties.
 Although the term progeria applies strictly speaking to all diseases characterized by premature aging symptoms, it is often applied specifically in reference to Hutchinson–Gilford progeria syndrome (HGPS).

 Protein complexes inside cells that degrade misfolded, damaged or unneeded proteins via proteolysis, which is a chemical reaction that breaks peptide bonds.